pret/pokered/FEATURES.md

 - There were unused icy-looking tiles in the Cave tileset that were meant to be used in seafoam island.
 Now they are used there!
 ![seafoam cut tiles](/screenshots/seafoam_islands_cut_content_tiles.png?raw=true)
 - Some unused trainers from existing classes were added into the game in various originally empty places
+- The new tileset in the POWER PLANT is based on cut content from Spaceworld 97.
+- Erik and Sara's house on route 19 was inspired by a house showing on earlier builds of the game on route 21.
+- Cinnabar Volcano as an area was inspired by an unused map called MOLTRES in earlier builds of the game.
+- You can enable and disable a cut content "Rainbow Palette" for Celadon City by talking to the "Celadon City - City of Rainbow Dreams" sign.

 ## Visual changes
 - Burn status has a burn animation instead of reusing the poison animation.